Trusted Termite Treatments – Newcastle and Hunter Valley

 • Personal preferences

 Unlike some other firms which push only one type of treatment, Rebel Pest Professionals are experienced in the full range of treatments available and will make the best recommendation for your particular situation.
 Often we may present more than one option for consideration.
+More information on the best termite treatment options.

 The cost of a termite treatment depends on a number of factors, which is why we can’t give out quotes over the phone.
 We will need to organise a site visit to provide a FREE quote.

-The first step in any termite treatment is to try and find the termite nest causing the problem.
+The first step in any treatment is to try and find the termite nest causing the problem.

 We will also drill trees and tree stumps on the property to see if we can find any termite nests.
 If we do, these will also be injected with insecticide.